What is digital content?

 repair/replacement would take unreasonably long

-If you don't want a refund and still want your product repaired or replaced, you have the right to request that the retailer makes further attempts at repair/replacement.
+If you don't want a refund and still want your product repaired or replaced, you have the right to request that the retailer makes further attempts to repair your product or issue a replacement.

-If you've made a genuine mistake with a download purchase, contact the retailer to see if you can get a refund or exchange the download for one you want.
-It's worth checking the retailer's terms and conditions, as some retailers offer refunds or exchanges as a gesture of goodwill here; even if you've waived your right to cancel.
+If you've made a genuine mistake with a download purchase, contact the retailer to see if you can get a refund or exchange the download for the one you want.
+It's worth checking the retailer's terms and conditions, as some retailers offer refunds or exchanges as a gesture of goodwill here.
+This may be the case even if you've waived your right to cancel.

-14 days is the minimum cooling-off period that a seller must give.
+The minimum cooling-off period that a seller must give is 14 days.
 There are, however, certain products and services that do not qualify for the 14-day cooling-off period:

 For digital downloads, consumers will need to waive their cancellation rights before digital content can be provided.
-This means that once a consumer/customer has downloaded the content, then they have given up their consumer rights to a refund.
+This means that once a customer (ie the consumer) has downloaded the content, then they have given up their consumer rights to a refund.

 Consumers will typically waive these cancellation rights when they purchase digital goods.
 This can be done through some form of verification box (such as a tickbox) for consumers to acknowledge that they have waived their consumer rights to a refund for digital content.